 We have a wide range of volunteering roles on offer and aim to match you with a role that you will find interesting and fulfilling.
-These are summarised below, with more details about the roles and services in the tabs below.
+Our current opportunities are summarised here, with more details about the roles and services below.

-- Retail assistants, in our Fossgate, Burton Stone Lane and Bishopthorpe Road shops.
+- Retail assistants, in our Fossgate, Burton Stone Lane, Haxby and Bishopthorpe Road shops.

-- Outreach volunteers to organise and staff an Age UK York information and advice desk, initially based at St Sampson's centre, with an intention to roll out at additional venues in York.
+- Outreach volunteers to organise and staff an Age UK York information and advice desk, at venues across York.

-- A volunteer to liaise with parish councils and high footfall organisations, to display Age UK York posters and information and to collate information on activities taking place in these areas.
+- An outreach volunteer to liaise with parish councils and high footfall organisations, to display posters and collate information on local activities.

-- Minibus driver, to transport an older person to an Age UK York day club or activity.
+- Minibus driver, to transport older people to an Age UK York day club or activity.
 MIDAS qualification required, or Age UK York may fund.

-- Car drivers, to transport older people from their home to an age UK day club.
+- Car drivers, to transport older people from their home to an Age UK York day club.

 Our befriending service provides companionship and support to housebound older people living alone in the community.
 Many older people have few social contacts and feel socially isolated and lonely.
-We try to alleviate this by matching the older person with a carefully selected volunteer who agrees to call regularly, usually once a week
+We try to alleviate this by matching the older person with a carefully selected volunteer who agrees to visit or telephone regularly, usually once a week

 Our keeping in touch service provides regular monitoring calls throughout the year to older people with more limited social contacts.
 These calls provide friendship and the opportunity to raise any questions or concerns the older person may have.